magriln/MATH-4640-Project/Project.md

 <b>Figure 4</b>: SVD Being Applied to Color Images</div>

 By applying the process of Singular Value Decomposition to images by using pixel saturation matrices for grayscale or full color images, we can compress the storage size while retaining the number of pixels.
-Isolating the least important pieces of information that are stored in the images and have removed them methodically, leaving only the most important components of the images.
-This process of removing the smallest singular values from the saturation matrices allows us to retain as much of the image quality as possible.
+Isolating the least important pieces of information that are stored in the images, leaving only the most important components of the images.
+This process of removing the smallest singular values from the saturation matrices to conserve storage while also  allowing us to retain as much of the image quality as possible is the true beauty of SVD.

 #### Facial Recognition<a name="face"></a>

 Over the past few decades numerous facial recognition algorithms have been explored.
 Under different lighting conditions, poses and facial expressions we have witnessed progress towards recognition.
 A facial recognition algorithm and its implementation can be considered as a system similar to the image compression we highlighted above.
 Inputting a two dimensional images, a predetermined library of faces distinguishes the input image as a user’s face.
 With the hopeful output being the ability to discern face images.

 Since the facial recognition problem itself deals with images, we treat this similar to image compression.
-That is each pixel in an image is considered as a coordinate in an n-dimensional space, where n is the total number of pixels per image.
+That is each pixel in an image is considered as a coordinate in an $n$-dimensional space, where $n$ is the total number of pixels per image.
 Now given a collection of images we form a library of faces that serve as contenders for recognition.
-Since each image is a point in n-space, it would be computationally efficient to reduce the overall storage space of each image.
+Since each image is a point in our $n$ dimnesional matrices, it would be computationally efficient to reduce the overall storage space of each image.

 Using the eigenface technique, we form the space of images, which are then projected into a low dimensional space using singular value decomposition.
 Thus the high dimensional n-space is transformed to a set of uncorrelated singular values that span most if not all variation in the original data set.
 The determined singular values can be used to thereby attempt to reconstruct an input image, and subsequently classify a face as a library element.
-We can see an example of the construction of eigenface below.
+We can see an example of the construction of eigenfaces below.

 <div align="center">